More configuration options in CubeBackup for Microsoft 365

 CubeBackup allows you to add multiple organizations and manage them in one place.
 You can switch between different organizations or + add organization from the drop-down list in the top-right corner of the web console.

-In the Add organization dialog, follow these instructions to register and authorize your Azure AD application to access data in your organization.
+In the Add organization dialog, follow the instructions to register and authorize your Microsoft Entra ID (Formerly Azure AD) application to access data in your organization.
 Then you can select the users and SharePoint sites to back up.

 Access the console from the Internet